Coarsening polyhedral complexes: Summary of results

-The broad outline of the proof of the special case of Theorem~\ref{coarsen} is shared by proofs of the less general results \cite[Proposition~5.2]{con_app} and \cite[Theorem~9]{ranktests}.
-The former, for a broad class of central hyperplane arrangements~$\A$, uses a stronger condition than the polygon property, arising from the lattice theory of the weak order, to show that certain sets of edges of the adjacency graph $\G(\A)$ are the edge sets of fans coarsening the fan $\C(\A)$.
+Key parts of the proof of Theorem~\ref{coarsen} are shared by proofs of the less general results \cite[Proposition~5.2]{con_app} and \cite[Theorem~9]{ranktests}.
+The former, for a broad class of central hyperplane arrangements~$\A$, uses a stronger condition than the ridge property, arising from the lattice theory of the weak order, to show that certain sets of edges of the adjacency graph $\G(\A)$ are the edge sets of fans coarsening the fan $\C(\A)$.
 The latter establishes Theorem~\ref{coarsen} in the case $\C=\C(\A)$, where~$\A$ is the Coxeter arrangement for the symmetric group (i.e.\ the braid arrangement).
 For this~$\A$, the complex $\C(\A)$ is the normal fan of the permutohedron, and fans coarsening $\C(\A)$ are interpreted in the language of nonparametric statistics as \newword{convex rank tests}.
-In~\cite{ranktests}, the edge set of a fan coarsening $\C(\A)$ is described as the set of walls (codimension-$1$ faces) of $\C(\A)$ which are removed to make the coarsening.
-The adjacency graph $\G(\A)$ is the $1$-skeleton of the permutohedron, so polygons in $\G(\A)$ are squares and regular hexagons.
 The edge sets of fans coarsening $\C(\A)$ are characterized by the \newword{square axiom} and the \newword{hexagon axiom}.
 Furthermore, edge sets satisfying the square axiom and the hexagon axiom are identified with certain conditional independence structures known as \newword{semigraphoids}.

+Theorem~\ref{coarsen} in particular solves the problem, posed in \cite[Section~1]{ranktests}, of characterizing the edge sets of coarsenings of $\C(\A)$ for arbitrary Coxeter arrangements $\A$.
+Indeed, the theorem is particularly simply stated when $\C=\C(\A)$ for any central hyperplane arrangement $\A$, as we now explain.